-Originally from Shropshire in England, Sam now lives and works in Glasgow and responds in paint to the Scottish Landscape.
+Originally from Shropshire in England, Sam lived and worked in Glasgow and uses that inspiration to respond in paint to the Scottish Landscape.

 Although the inspiration for his work often comes from visiting singular architectural structures in specific rural places, Sam primarily uses these buildings to provide himself with a structure or form to paint within.
 Any illusions to represent a particular place masks what he is really interested in, which is to figuratively paint an abstract picture.